danielabar/meblog/src/markdown/slowing-down-ai-on-purpose.md

 ## Final Thoughts

 AI is very good at generating answers.
 It's less good at knowing whether it understood the question.
 By externalizing its understanding, forcing iteration, and delaying code, I've found I can use AI on serious work without giving up the things I care about most: clarity, intent, and maintainability.

+With my current process, I spend much more time in back-and-forth analysis and design.
+But by the time we get to writing code, it's usually correct the first time and literally only takes minutes.
+The upfront time invested in reasoning carefully with the AI pays off massively — the work becomes faster, safer, and more reliable than rushing straight into implementation.
+This is the power of using AI as a design partner rather than a code generator.

 If you already collaborate this way with humans, you don't need a new mindset for AI, you just need to insist on the same standards.

 ## TODO

-- when i first started with ai/llm assisted coding, would just type a prompt with requirements and have it write all the code in one go - it was a big mess, was never what i wanted, and had to spend more time cleaning up after the ai, it felt so impulsive
 - specific tool: Claude Code, integrated terminal VSCode
 - preference for reading longer tech details in markdown than long scrolling output in the terminal
 - eg of things that can be caught earlier this way: will notice from previous implementation that there are different feature availability for different subscription tiers, and realize that the new feature overlaps with this and requires a policy as well